Dasharo/docs/docs/common-coreboot-docs/checkbox.md

     ```

 2. `launcher` command lets you customize checkbox experience.
 To use it, you
-   need to create `config_file.ini` and start run checbox like bellow:
+   need to create `config_file.ini` and start run checkbox like bellow:

     ```bash
     checkbox-cli launcher config_file.ini